canonical/netbox/docs/development/internationalization.md

 1. Ensure translation support is enabled by including `{% load i18n %}` at the top of the template.
 2. Use the [`{% trans %}`](https://docs.djangoproject.com/en/stable/topics/i18n/translation/#translate-template-tag) tag (short for "translate") to wrap short strings.
 3. Longer strings may be enclosed between [`{% blocktrans %}`](https://docs.djangoproject.com/en/stable/topics/i18n/translation/#blocktranslate-template-tag) and `{% endblocktrans %}` tags to improve readability and to enable variable replacement.
+(Remember to include the `trimmed` argument to trim whitespace between the tags.)
 4. Avoid passing HTML within translated strings where possible, as this can complicate the work needed of human translators to develop message maps.

 ```